-Where: 8-8012 (p.205)Mandatory: YES.
+Where: 4-4158 (p.114)Mandatory: YES.

-When you reach this time (or finish an action that causes you to surpass it) you are required to go to the specified lead above.
+When you reach this time (or finish an action that causes you to surpass it) you are required to go to the specified lead above, which will instruct you on how to conclude your day.

 You are now ready to start your day.
 On a blank case log sheet record that it is Day 2 (Tue, Mar 2nd) and that the current time is 10am.
 Then close this case book and begin searching for leads in the directories.
-Don't forget to keep an eye on your schedule for the 7pm event that will trigger the wrap-up of today's work day.
+Don't forget to keep an eye on your schedule for the 7pm event above that will trigger and lead to the conclusion of your work day.

 Note: There are specific hints available for each of the the day's required items (see table of contents).
-However, if you need guidance on where to focus your efforts on any given day, you can drop by your old police precinct in the Financial District for some advice: 8-1410 (p.188).
+However, if you need guidance on where to focus your efforts on any given day, you can drop by your old police precinct in the Financial District for some advice: 8-1410 (p.193).
 If you arrive between noon and 2pm you can catch the chief on his lunch break and get the advice without penalty.